-This programme requires the student/candidate to undergo a 12 month period of Work Integrated Learning (WIL) on completion of all subjects in order to be awarded the qualification.
+This programme requires the student/student to undergo a 12 month period of Work Integrated Learning (WIL) on completion of all subjects in order to be awarded the qualification.
 All prescribed compulsory and elective subjects (instructional offerings) and the prescribed WIL component must be completed in order to be awarded the qualification.
-Although the Institution undertakes to assist the student/candidate in obtaining suitable experiential learning placement, the onus is on the student/candidate to find an "employer".
-As soon as the student has been accepted for work integrated learning (WIL) he/she must register with the
+Although the Institution undertakes to assist the student/student in obtaining suitable experiential learning placement, the onus is on the student/student to find an "employer".
+As soon as the student has been accepted for work integrated learning (WIL) he/she must register with the Department Secretary.